hack-parthsharma/hack-parthsharma/README.md

 # Parth Sharma
 ### My name is Parth Sharma, and I'm a Penetration Tester.
 I specialize in assessing the security of IT networks and systems by identifying weaknesses.

-⤷ Highly experienced Security Analyst and Penetration Tester who has extensive experience with penetration testing, vulnerability analysis, security audits, and security architectures.
+⤷ Experienced Security Analyst and Penetration Tester who has extensive experience with penetration testing, vulnerability analysis, security audits, and security architectures.
 Expert in uncovering and mitigating vulnerabilities within a network.

-⚐ Based in India
+⚐ Living in India

 ϟ Currently Security Analyst & Penetration Tester